 umask=117: Create new files with read and write permission for user and group but no execution permission and no permissions for others

 Google drive provides 15GB of free storage (shared with your email account).
+Current price for 100GB is around $20/yr.

 Google does not supply any Linux client but the file sync utility rclone does a great job. rclone also allows to to mount your google drive (experimental)